freitasgouvea/solidity-expert-bootcamp/05-Assembly1/Readme.md

 When we do the CODECOPY operation, what are we overwriting ? (debugging this in Remix might help here)

+The codecopy overwrites the first memory slots including the free memory pointer

 A: The CODECOPY operation is executed after the constructor execution and copies the code of the running contract to memory.

 Memory before the CODECOPY: